colinlienard/sv-router/docs/guide/file-based/configuration.md

 });
 ```

-You should also pass the options to the CLI that you hopefully use in your postinstall script:
+You should also pass the options to the CLI that you have setup in your `postinstall` script:

 ```json [package.json]
 {